QUB-ASL/bzzz/docs/HOW_TO_BUILD_BZZZ.md

 ## How to build bzzz
 Order the relevant parts above.

+### Header and connector housing labeling configuration
+When lableing headers and connector housing, we go from left to right.
+The figures below show the correct orentation for labling the headers and connector housing.

+${\color{red}PHOTO}$

 ### Soldering
 The following outlines the order components should be soldered, as some components might be covered by others.